Don’t be a Coinmining Zombie – Part 2: How Do You Protect Yourself from being Cryptojacked?

 Similarly, in Trend Micro Mobile Security for Android:

 - WTP blocks you from going to bad websites that may contain coinminers when browsing or using popular texting services.

 - The Google Play Pre-installation Scan warns against installing fake/bad apps before they’re are downloaded.
 For side-loaded apps (direct *.apk installs), the app is checked against our Mobile App Reputation Service (MARS), to ensure it’s not flagged as harmful.
 If it is, the installation is blocked.

 - The Security Scan (also powered by MARS) catches any coinmining malware that has been installed, alerts the user of its presence, then gives you the option to delete it.

 See Trend Micro Security Products Overview to see all the ways we protect you from web threats, viruses, bots, and malware, including ransomware and coinminers that can hijack your system.
-Trend Micro Security and Mobile Security protect PCs, Macs, Android and iOS devices.
+Trend Micro Maximum Security and Trend Micro Mobile Security protect PCs, Macs, Android and iOS devices.